LindsayTeeters/Challenge-18/README.md

   <img width="400" src="https://github.com/LindsayTeeters/Challenge-18/blob/main/Resources/TradedCrypto.png" alt="Crypto Currency">
 </p>

-We supplied a visual of a 3D model that Martha can use in her presentation.
+We used Plotly Express to plot the three clusters from the dataframe in a 3D Scatterplot.
+This can be used in Martha's presention.
   <p align="center">
   <img width="400" src="https://github.com/LindsayTeeters/Challenge-18/blob/main/Resources/3D%20model_D4.png" alt="Crypto Currency">
 </p>